 Urban One Team:

-As a managing partner in Urban One, Dennis is responsible for management, strategy, and operations of the firm including general oversight of each of Urban One’s projects.
-He is also the Executive Director of Los Angeles Streetcar, Inc., the non-profit corporation formed to build a modern day streetcar system in Downtown Los Angeles.
+As a partner and founder of Urban One, Dennis is responsible for management, strategy, and operations of the firm including general oversight of each of Urban One’s projects.
+He was also the Executive Director of Los Angeles Streetcar, Inc., the non-profit corporation formed to build a modern day streetcar system in Downtown Los Angeles.

 Prior to Urban One, Dennis was a Director of Acquisitions and Development at The Kor Group in Los Angeles, where he was responsible for the sourcing, analysis, and execution of Kor’s new acquisition and development opportunities.
 During his tenure at Kor, Dennis was involved with the acquisition, financing, development, and disposition of over 1,000 new units with values in excess of $300 million.
 Notable projects include the adaptive reuse of the Eastern Columbia Lofts in Downtown LA, the Broadway Hollywood Lofts in Hollywood, and the Sunset Silverlake condo project.

 In addition to his acquisition and development activities, Dennis was instrumental in developing and implementing key processes that enabled the rapid growth of Kor’s Residential Division.
 The overall operational strategy included the development and integration of systems for hiring, budgeting, accounting, project management, financial reporting and communication.

 Dennis’ real estate background also includes positions at Starpoint Properties, where he was involved with sourcing, analysis and acquisition of multi-family, retail, and office projects, and at UBS, where he was an analyst focused on CMBS, REIT, and alternative investment research.